jenineharris/foundation-biostat-2021/README.md

 **Statistics in the wild (15%)** (DUE December 1)

 Choose ONE of the following projects to complete ON YOUR OWN.
 The purpose of this project is to introduce sources of statistics information and voices in statistics outside this course.
-This is a very exciting and critical time for statistics, with a rapidly developing focus on bias and how the data community can work to reduce or eliminate bias in data science and artificial intelligence/machine learning.
+This is a very exciting and critical time for statistics, with a rapidly developing focus on bias and how the data community can work to reduce or eliminate bias in data science along with an increasing focus on research quality and reproducibility.
+Many of the options listed will address one or both of these areas.
 These projects are designed to take 12-16 hours total, so plan accordingly.
 Timing may vary based on how quickly (or slowly) you read, write, and code.
 Email Dr. Harris a cat (or statistics) meme by October 1st to earn 1% to add to your final project score.

 (1) Participate in an online statistics or R coding workshop and create a brief tutorial or video to teach others about something you learned at the workshop.
 Choosing a tutorial about data management, visualization, or bias in data science are recommended.
-The tutorial should be an R-Markdown file or a video (approximately 5 minute video length).
+The tutorial product you create should be an R-Markdown file or a video (approximately 5 minute video length).
 Assume that your audience is the other students in your *Foundations in Public Health: Biostatistics* course.
 Post the video or R-Markdown file on the course discussion board.

 (2) Listen to a minimum of 3 hours of statistics or R related podcast(s) and write a discussion board podcast review post of *400 to 500 words*.
 The post should have three parts: (1) a summary of the topics in the episodes you listened to (with episode names), (2) a discussion of the relevance (or lack of relevance) of the topics to you and/or your profession, and (3) a recommendation to other students about the podcast (worth the time? not worth the time?).

 (3) Read _Rigor Mortis_ by Richard Harris or _Science Fictions_ by Stuart Ritchie or _Weapons of Math Destruction_ by Cathy O'Neil or _Factfulness_ by Hans Rosling or _Algorithms of Oppression_ by Safiya Noble and write a discussion board book review post of *400 to 500 words*.
 The post should have three parts: (1) a summary of the book, (2) a discussion of the relevance (or lack of relevance) of the topics in the book to you and/or your profession, and (3) a recommendation to other students about the book (worth the time? not worth the time?).

 (4) Identify a quantitative published article that uses a publicly available data set like NHANES or BRFSS, or an article you are able to obtain the data for in some other way.
 Reproduce a table or figure from the article as closely as you can using R. Write a very brief post on the class discussion board that about your project including any challenges you faced.
 Attach an R-Markdown file to the post that includes the R code you used to reproduce the figure or table.
-Note: it is often much more challenging than it seems to reproduce a table or figure, I recommend choosing a short table or a simple figure!
+Note: it is often much more challenging than it looks to reproduce a table or figure, I recommend choosing a short table or a simple figure!

 Statistics in the Wild projects will be graded as complete (100), partial (70), or incomplete/missing (0).
 If you feel uncomfortable posting your project to the class discussion board under your own name, remove your name from the work and send it via email to Dr. Harris and include the name of the post; Dr. Harris will post it for you confidentially.
 See schedule for due date and **plan ahead**!